Rouble hits fresh highs against dollar, euro | Business

 The Moscow Exchange said on Tuesday it would suspend trading the Swiss franc against the U.S. dollar and the rouble due to the sanctions Switzerland has imposed on Russia from June 10.
 Russian stock indexes were up slightly after starting the day weaker.

-The dollar-denominated RTS index was up 1.7% at 1,290.1 points, after slumping 2% in early morning trading.
-The rouble-based MOEX Russian index gained 0.2% to 2,290.3 points.
-For the Russian equities guide see
+The dollar-denominated RTS index was up 0.9% at 1,279.8 points, after slumping 2% in early morning trading.
+The rouble-based MOEX Russian index gained 0.2% to 2,288.8 points.
+For Russian equities guide see

 For Russian treasury bonds see